The Seven Dials Mystery: Plot summary

 Sir Oswald and Lady Coote host a party at the stately home Chimneys, which they have rented for the season.
 The guest list includes Gerry Wade, Jimmy Thesiger, Ronny Devereux, Bill Eversleigh, and Rupert "Pongo" Bateman.
 Since Wade has a bad habit of oversleeping, the others play a joke on him by placing eight alarm clocks in his room and timing them to go off at intervals.
 The next morning, a footman finds Wade dead in his bed, with chloral on his nightstand.
 Thesiger notices that one of the eight alarm clocks is missing.
 It is later found in a hedge.

 Lord Caterham and his daughter Lady Eileen “Bundle” Brent move back into Chimneys.
 When Bundle drives to London to see Eversleigh, Ronny Devereux jumps out in front of her car.
 Before he dies, Devereux mutters "Seven Dials..." and "Tell...Jimmy Thesiger."
 Bundle gets his body to a doctor, who tells her that her car did not hit Devereux; he was shot.

-Seven Dials turns out to be a seedy nightclub and gambling den.
+Seven Dials turns out to be a seedy nightclub and gambling den in the Seven Dials area of London.
 Bundle recognizes the doorman as Alfred, a footman from Chimneys.
 Alfred tells her that he left Chimneys for far higher wages offered by Mosgorovsky, owner of the club.
-Alfred takes Bundle into a secret room, where she hides in a cupboard and witnesses a meeting of seven people wearing hoods with clock faces.
+Alfred takes Bundle into a secret room, where she hides in a cupboard and witnesses a meeting of six people wearing hoods with clock faces.
 They talk of the always-missing "Number Seven", and about an upcoming party at Wyvern Abbey, where a scientist called Eberhard will offer a secret formula for sale to the British Air Minister.